oneoaas-golib/Alerting/README.md

-## Alerting System in GO based on MQE( Metric Square Engine)
+# Alerting System in Go Lang
-Alerting system is based excuting alert query with  Metric Square Engine, which retrun result.
-And result value will be compared with threashold value, if it satisfies alert will be sent based on alert type.
-Gocron scheuler is used to schedule  alert defintion based alert config.
+Alerting system, execute alert query with Metric Square Engine(MQE), which retrun result.
+Result value compared with threashold value, if it satisfies, alert will be sent based on alert type.
+Gocron scheduler is used to schedule alert defintion based alert config.
 ---

 ### for Building and Running